revinate/unification/styleguide-markdown.md

 - Charting uses Google Charts
 - Draw charts with reSize function to make them responsive on window resize.
 - Axis labels are LatoBold and all caps.
 Capitalization must be done explicitly, as google charts doesn't support textTransform.
+- jQuery `.extend` method is used to merge default options array with custom options per chart.

     @example